Río Arriba Rebellion

 The Río Arriba Rebellion, also known as the Chimayó Rebellion, was an 1837 Pueblo-Hispano popular revolt in New Mexico which succeeded in briefly placing José María González and Pablo Montoya as governor of Mexico's Santa Fe de Nuevo México territory.
-González and Montoya were both Taos Pueblo Indians and led the independent Junta Popular or Cantón, which was the most ethnically inclusive government in the history of New Mexico.
-They remain the only Pueblo governors of New Mexico to this day.
+González and Montoya were both Taos Pueblo Indigenous and led the independent Cantón de Nuevo México, also known as the Junta Popular, which was the most ethnically inclusive government in the history of New Mexico.
+They became the only Pueblo rulers in the history of New Mexico since Po'pay and Luis Tupatu of the Pueblo confederation.

 José María González was from Chimayó and replaced unpopular Mexican governor Albino Pérez before his replacement by Montoya.
 Both González and Pérez were killed during the rebellion, but Montoya would survive to lead the Taos Revolt ten years later.
 The revolt underlined how increased isolation from Mexico City combined with "Mexico's declarations of political equality for all ethnic groups" increased Pueblo and Hispano cooperation in Mexican New Mexico—"the two groups ousted the governor and briefly established an Independent state—the Cantón—with an Indian serving as its governor.